-If you have any questions, please contact the Bike Lead Dave Press who is responsible for coordinating the bike section.
+If you have any questions, please contact the Bike Lead who is responsible for coordinating the bike section.

 Many thanks to all members who continue to navigate our rides.
 We are always looking for people to support our rides and events, either as a navigator or as a coach!
-Please get in contact with Dave if this is something you would like to be involved with.
+Please get in contact with the Bike Lead if this is something you would like to be involved with.

 Average 12 -14mph

-- Able to cycle for the advertised time / distance, usually 1 – 2 hours – Routes will be up to 30 miles.
+- Able to cycle for the advertised time / distance, usually about 2 hours – Routes will be up to 30 miles.

 - You may already have cycling experience but want to start riding with the club.
 These rides will provide you with experience of good group riding skills.